A Window for Shandy Hall at Shandy Hall

 Anne Vibeke Mou worked with a York-based stained glass conservator, Barley Studio, who helped to install the piece in Shandy Hall.

-- To reveal and reinterpret the Life and Works of Tristram Shandy
+- To reveal and reinterpret The Life and Opinions of Tristram Shandy, Gentleman

 A networking event between the participating museums and 40 artists from across the UK took place at BALTIC Centre for Contemporary Art and visits to artists’ studios were arranged.
 Museum teams also met with peers at other properties to learn how they successfully delivered contemporary art projects at their museums and heritage sites.

 All museums developed their own Artist’s Brief.
 Following the networking event artists were invited to send in an expression of interest to museums that interested them.